Things to know before downloading macOS 13.5 Ventura developer beta 2:

 - Select Agree to Apple’s Terms and Conditions.

 You may need to clear some space for installation.

 - Now, follow the on-screen instructions to install macOS Ventura.

 If your Mac doesn’t have a partition, read this article and create it easily.
-Also, download the Developer Beta as illustrated above.
+Also, download the developer beta 2 as illustrated above.

 - After the download is complete, click Continue from the installation window.